mijofa/emcee/README.rst

 * MUST be navigable entirely by arrows, enter, & back buttons
 * MAY have a tile/grid layout
 * MUST display posters/icons
+* SHOULD support alpha-channel transparency of poster/icon images UPMC doesn't work with with PNG transparency due to PyGame not supporting partial transparency.

+* SHOULD support vector graphic images such as SVG for post/icon image files
 * MUST have support for categories
 * SHOULD have support for subcategories
 * The [sub]category icons SHOULD be visibly distinct from the channel/file icons